RickStrahl/Westwind.AspNetCore.HostedWebServer/README.md

 </ItemGroup>
 ```

 If you decide to use the project as reference it'll include that.
-Regardless of which way you are accessing this functioality:
+Regardless of which way you are accessing this functionality:

 > [!NOTE]
 > **ASP.NET Runtime Files are required!**